babzcraig/javascript-design-patterns/README.md

-# This is a repo of design patterns in Javascript
+# Design Pattern In Javascript

-I've recently taken a closer interest in design patterns and decided to document the types of design patterns I've come across in Javascript.
-A lot of the examples out there are pre-ES2015 and I thought it would be nice to redo them.
+Design Patterns can help us write more efficient, maintainable and clearer code.
+They're time tested solutions to common problems in software design.
+I've recently taken a closer interest in design patterns and decided to document the types of design patterns I've come across, as they apply specifically to Javascript.
+A lot of the examples out there are pre-ES2015 and I thought it would be nice to redo them in more mordern syntax.

-The examples aren't all written in ES6 but I'll be refactoring them one by one.
+Please note that not all examples have been converted fully to ES6.
+It is a work in progress and I'll be refactoring the code as I progress.

 Each folder contains a small app which illustrates a design pattern.
 The folders are named after the design patterns they illustrate.

-## Medium Articles
+## Walkthrough

-You can find an article walking through each design pattern on Medium.
-Currently the first article is a work in progress but will be completed soon.
-I'll list all the articles below:
+You can find articles walking through each design pattern on my Medium.
+Currently the first article on the **Factory Pattern** is a work in progress but will be completed soon.
+As I add more articles, I'll list the links below:

 - Factory Pattern - [Link](https://medium.com/p/5f135e881192/edit)